nihitkhandelwal-eng/The_Brainforest/🌿 Spaces/LYT Workshop/Bianca Pereira's Session 1.md

 	- Maybe choose a few ideas to improve every week.
 3. It is Practical
 	- **You need to define what is good enough** for a specific amount of time that you have.
+	- Our research needs to be high quality but it needs to be done in the first place.
 	-